-Guro brought her creation to life in collaboration with music producers, dancers, photographers and artists.
-It is a 21st century twist on the ancient Huldra myth, an enchanting female spirit that represents feminine empowerment as a counterpoint to the objectification of women in the music industry.
+It is a 21st-century twist on the ancient Huldra-myth.
+A “Hulder” is an enchanting female spirit that represents feminine empowerment as a counterpoint to the objectification of women in the music industry.
 The sound is dark and introspective but also soft and intimate, lyrically reflecting female sensuality and sexuality.

 DEBUTANT OF THE MONTH IN STOFF MAGAZINE

 This month I was featured in Stoff magazine as the debutant of the month and I talked about the inspiration behind Huldr and the release of my debut single Inside my mind rn.